Crawler analytics

 Reading the gap between categories

-Compare these patterns against your citation data in Bourd: which sources are cited, which are crawled, and where the gap lives.
+Compare these patterns against your citation data in Bourd: which sources get cited, which get crawled, and where the gap is.

 Permissions